thanhpt1110/rhythm-party-admin/README.md

 # <img src="https://raw.githubusercontent.com/thanhpt1110/rhythm-party-admin/master/src/assets/logo.png" alt="Your Image" width="auto" height="30"> Rhythm Party (Website for Admin)
 A website that provides an user-friendly interface for administrators to manage client's site interactions.
-It is built using the MVC pattern.
+It is built using the Client-Server architecture.

 ## Features